ehudkleinsde/CloudTrailIngestor/README.txt

 3. Check the content of the new db, click refresh several times, watch events being written at a high rate.
 4. Go to Redis Insight, refresh, see the set of event id keys.
 6. Wait for the amount of items in MongoDB to reach 200k.
+7. Copy the time when the CloudTrailProvider started generating events from it's logs.
+8. Copy the time when the anomalydetection processed its last event.
+9. Calculate the different to the end to end processing time.

 Simple manual test:
 1. Delete the MongoDB db, and the Redis set, clear anomalydetection service logs on docker.